amingo-adam/amingo-adam/README.md

 - 🌱 I’m currently learning ...HTML HTML 5, CSS ,JAVA and REACT JS
 - 💞️ I’m looking to collaborate on ...web development
 - 📫 How to reach me ...adamabkr21@gmail.com
+-  you can reach me on twitter ...https://twitter.com/Amingo_Ammat

 <!---
 amingo-adam/amingo-adam is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.